Mobile Search Menu

 Richard Martin

 Busy Alaska fishermen don’t normally have free time to attend parties and gala events, but Norm Pillen and many of his colleagues recently made an exception.
-The president of Seafood Producers Cooperative (SPC) presided over his organization’s 80th anniversary celebration in August, gathering employees and members of the co-op — people responsible for catching and processing wild Alaskan seafood such as Coho salmon.
+The president of Seafood Producers Cooperative (SPC) presided over his organization’s 80th anniversary celebration in August, gathering employees and members of the co-op — people responsible for catching and processing wild Alaskan seafood such as coho salmon.

-They had good cause to celebrate, even if it meant taking a break from fishing during the early part of Coho season.
+They had good cause to celebrate, even if it meant taking a break from fishing during the early part of coho season.
 The organization continues to provide jobs to the community while making wild Alaskan seafood accessible to those of us in the Lower 48.
-That includes this month’s featured catch, Coho salmon, the “historic and iconic” hook-and-line fishery, in Pillen’s words.
+That includes this month’s featured catch, coho salmon, the “historic and iconic” hook-and-line fishery, in Pillen’s words.

 Orange and silver are the new black.